By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Using avoidance and distraction only make the challenge larger.
-Putting things off, using substances or not thinking about your challenges may seem like a way to avoid the fear in the beginning, but fear avoided grows.
-Seeking out pleasure as a way to avoid anxiety or depression works for a while but eventually you will have to face your problems.
+Using avoidance and distraction only makes the challenge larger.
+Putting things off, using substances, or not thinking about your challenges may seem like a way to avoid the fear in the beginning, but fear avoided grows.
+Seeking out pleasure as a way to avoid anxiety or depression works for a while but eventually, you will have to face your problems.

-4. Practice and train for many possible triggers for a relapse.
+4. Practice and train for many possible relapse triggers.

 If you are afraid of snakes practice looking at and talking about many kinds of snakes.
 If your fear is public speaking make as many small presentations as possible with as many different groups as possible.
 Practice speaking on several topics.
 The more potential cues for fear you practice on the better prepared you will be for an unexpected fear.

 5. Practice your relapse prevention skills in multiple locations.

 It is easier to manage your fear of snakes when looking at a picture book in the library than to avoid that fear in the woods.
 Practice in the yard, on walks in the neighborhood, and as many other places as you can find to be outside and think I can handle seeing a snake if one should cross my path.
 Practice public speaking in more than one place.